EnigmaCurry/d.rymcg.tech/README.md

 Create the new network for Traefik:

 ```
-## Note: `make config` already ran this, but it doesn't hurt to do it again:
+## Note: `make config` already ran this, but it won't hurt to do it again:
 docker network create traefik-proxy
 ```

-Each docker-compose file will use a similar snippet in order to connect to
+Each `docker-compose.yaml` file will use a similar snippet in order to connect to Traefik:
-Traefik:

 ```
+### Link to the external named network traefik-proxy:
 networks:
   traefik-proxy:
     name: traefik-proxy